Application Delivery Network Definition

 What Are the Benefits of an Application Delivery Network?

 Application delivery networking offers the benefits of security, visibility and acceleration:

 • Moves data through the network at increased speed by using compression technologies.

 • Improved network security with IP filtering, delayed binding, application firewalls and SSL encryption.

 • More efficient traffic management with load balancers that also provide health checks and can automatically reroute traffic when needed.

 Does Avi Offer an Application Delivery Network?

 Yes.
-The Avi Vantage platform is used as an Application Delivery Network to deliver multi-cloud application services such as load balancing, application security, autoscaling, container networking and web application firewall.
+Avi is used as an Application Delivery Network to deliver multi-cloud application services such as load balancing, application security, autoscaling, container networking and web application firewall.
 Avi automates application delivery, ensures applications are available, secure, and responsive to demand.
-Learn more about Avi Vantage application delivery architecture here.
+Learn more about Avi application delivery architecture here.